nrosenstein-c4d/c4d-plugin-installer/README.md

 preset and a plugin documentation file (respective to the default features).

 The `"install"` section lists which files or directoriees are to be copied where in the Cinema 4D application directory.
-The variables `$src` and `$c4d` are available respectively to reference the [data/install] directory and the installation path (that is usually the Cinema 4D root directory).
+Available variables:

+- `$src` for the [data/install] directory
+- `$c4d` for the C4D target installation directory (note that theoretically this could also be an arbitrary directory, depending on what the user chose as target installation path)
+- `$systemappdir` for the system application folder, this is either `C:\Program Files` on Windows or `/Applications` on Mac OS.
+Some plugins might need to install stuff there.

 ```json
   "install": {